Drum and bass: Record labels

+Drum and bass is dominated by a small group of record labels.
+These are mainly run by DJ-producers.

 Prior to 2016, the major international music labels such as Sony Music and Universal had shown very little interest in the drum and bass scene, with the exception of some notable signings, including Pendulum's In Silico LP to Warner.
 Roni Size's label played a big, if not the biggest, part in the creation of drum and bass with their dark, baseline sounds.
 V Recordings also played a large part of the development of drum and bass.

-BMG Rights Management acquired Ram Records in February 2016, making a strategic investment to help RAM Records (a London-based drum and bass record company co-owned by Andy C and his business partner Scott Bourne).
-RAM Records has been pushing the boundaries of drum and bass further into the mainstream with artists such as Chase and Status and Sub Focus.
+BMG Rights Management acquired Ram Records in February 2016, making a strategic investment to help RAM Records.
+It has been pushing the boundaries of drum and bass further into the mainstream with artists such as Chase and Status and Sub Focus.

-Now defunct labels, include Rob Playford's Moving Shadow, running from 1990 until 2007, which played a pivotal role in the nineties drum and bass scene, releasing records by artists such as Omni Trio.
+Now defunct labels include—DJ Zinc's True Playaz (known as Real Playaz as of 2006); Rob Playford's Moving Shadow, running from 1990 until 2007, which played a pivotal role in the 1990s drum and bass scene, releasing records by artists such as Omni Trio.